 TRI is guided by partnerships with consumers, families, and practitioners and measures the effectiveness of its work by the impact on their lives.

 The Research Institute at Western Oregon University (formerly Teaching Research), was established in the early 1960s as a research and development arm of the Oregon University System’s (OUS) Chancellor’s Office.
-In 1989, TRI was transferred from the OUS to Western Oregon University (WOU) and has since become an integral part of the campus community.
+In 1989, Teaching Research was transferred from the OUS to Western Oregon University (WOU) and has since become an integral part of the campus community.

 Teaching Research (TR) was founded in 1961, to “use research and technology to improve teaching and learning in mathematics and science.”
 Its first funding came from the National Defense Education Act – passed in direct response to the Soviet Union’s launch of Sputnik.
 The Space Race was on, and the national focus was on winning it.